GRGServer/SAMPRacing/README.md

 Just execute *compile-gamemode.sh* located in the tools directory.

-The script will execute the Includes Updater (See section *Includes Updater* bellow) and compile the gamemode.
+The script will execute the Includes Updater (`tools/update-includes.py`) and compile the gamemode.

-## Includes Updater

-The Includes Updater searches for all the include files in */includes/grgserver* and includes them into the *main.inc*.

-As any other Java tool, the Includes Updater has to be build using Maven before using it (See section *Compiling tools*).

-After that the *includesupdater.jar* is located in *includesupdater/target*.
-Keep it in that directory!
-Execute it using *java -jar path/to/target/includesupdater.jar*

 ## Compiling tools